minio/directpv-docs/content/resource-management/volumes.md

 ## Expand volume

-DirectPV supports online volume expansion which does not require restart of the pods using those volumes.
+DirectPV supports online volume expansion without requiring a restart of the pods using those volumes.
-This is automatically done after expanding the size for the related `Persistent Volume Claim`.
+This is done automatically after expanding the size for the related `Persistent Volume Claim` (PVC).

-1. Get the PVC yaml
+1. Get the PVC YAML

    kubectl get pvc [PersistentVolumeClaimName] -o yaml > my-file-name.yaml
 2. In the PVC, modify `spec.resources.requests.storage` to change the requested size.